IHE/ACDC/input/pagecontent/profileoptions.md

 launch-url extension in Questionnaire resources to tell the receiver how to launch a SMART on FHIR application that will implement the assessment.
 That assessor must implement the FHIR EHR Launch Option.

-##### EHR Launch Requirements on Assessment Requestor
+##### EHR Launch Requirements on Assessment Requester
-An Assessment Requestor that implements the EHR Launch option shall initiate a SMART on FHIR EHR Launch protocol via the launch url associated with the assessment.
+An Assessment Requester that implements the EHR Launch option shall initiate a SMART on FHIR EHR Launch protocol via the launch url associated with the assessment.

 ##### EHR Launch Requirements on Assessor